anthonynorthrup314/spotify-playlist-updater/README.md

     - When first clicked, this will detect the artist for the playlist
     - The tracks are cached for 7 days.
 You can click Refresh Playlist to get the latest
 1. Once the dialog appears with the newly detected tracks, click Add Tracks
+    - Note: Tracks are only displayed if they were released since the last update to the playlist.
+If you'd like to find other music for the artist released before the last update to the playlist, this must be done manually.
 1. Repeat as needed

 ## Planned Features